pha5echange/eng-tools/README.md

 11) 'eng_nodesets' converts the genres to set()s containing 'artists' as elements.
 It then finds all intersections based upon shared artists.
 The output file from this ('data/wuGraph_data.txt') is a weighted undirected edgelist for use by...

-12) 'eng_network_wd' processes and renders networks for all 'first_clusters' genres, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
+12) 'eng_network_multi' processes and renders networks for all 'first_clusters' genres, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
 Network layout parameters can be edited in 'config/config_nw.txt'.

-13) 'eng_network_wd_...a' generates single network based upon user input, and outputs analysis to 'results/analysis' file and  pagerank to 'data/pagerank.txt' file.
+13) 'eng_network_single' generates single network based upon user input, and outputs analysis to 'results/analysis' file and pagerank to 'data/pagerank.txt' file.

 14) 'pr_process' reformats 'data/pagerank.txt' and outputs 'results/pr_results.txt'.